What Is Organizational Leadership?

 How Do You Develop Organizational Leadership Skills?

-Marymount University offers a premiere online Ed.D. program in Leadership and Organizational Innovation that empowers students as change agents ready to initiate and inspire.
+Marymount University offers a premier online Ed.D. program in Leadership and Organizational Innovation that empowers students as change agents ready to initiate and inspire.
 The degree can be applied to various industries, from policymaking to education and beyond.

-The online Ed.D. program at Marymount University is highly personalized.
+The online Ed.D. program at Marymount is highly personalized.
 Every student identifies an issue impacting their organization and, with faculty support, creates innovative solutions through research, theory and guided practice.

 Alicia Hunter is pursuing Marymount’s online Ed.D. to influence the federal and state governance of public school information.
 She said, “My research at Marymount will shift public discourse about the available public school data published by state departments of education, local school districts and third-party sites.”

-Become a Change Agent through Marymount University’s Online Ed.D.
+Become a Change Agent Through Marymount University’s Online Ed.D.
 Program

 With practical courses like Global Leadership Perspectives and Crisis Management and projects that enact change to real-world problems of practice, this online Ed.D. program equips professionals with the tools to create innovative solutions that propel transformation.
+Connect with an enrollment advisor to get started.